Jacked-PHP/live-belt/Readme.md

 ## Events

-In Live Belt you can listen conveyor events and send messages with events as well.
-As seen abore in the "Usage" section you already can saend events leveraging the Laravel Broadcasting system.
-You can also broadcast from the frontend!
+In Live Belt, you can listen to conveyor events and send messages with them.
+As seen above in the "Usage" section, you can already send events leveraging the Laravel Broadcasting system.
+You can also broadcast from the front end!

-Let's start by seeing the case of listening events in the backend and frontned.
-Then we visit the case of triggering events from the frontend.
+Let's start by examining the cases of listening events in the backend and front end.
+Then, we will visit the case of triggering events from the front end.

 ### Listening Live Belt events